Reconciling Latent Variables and Networks: Exploring and extending the Psychometric-Toolbox

-For Equation (\ref{eq_4.1}) or (\ref{eq_4a.1.1}) to be identifiable in practice, usually many restrictions need to be imposed, for example, $\bm{\Theta}$ to be diagonal (local independence assumption) but also on $\bm{\Lambda}$.
-To improve model fit some off-diagonal elements of $\bm{\Theta}$ can be estimated, but this is an uncontrolled and ad-hoc process and systematic violations of local independence cannot be accounted for \parencite{Epskamp.2017.LNM-RNM}.
-Many elements in $\bm{\Theta}$ should ideally be freely estimated. \paragraph{LNM, RNM} In \cite{Epskamp.2017.LNM-RNM} the SEM framework has been extended by incorporating a GGM to either model the conditional independence between latent variables (Equation (\ref{eq_4.1}) but with Equation (\ref{eq_3a}) for $\bm{\Psi}$) which is termed \textit{Latent Network Modeling} (LNM) and represents a good method for initial exploratory estimation.
-The second is \textit{Residual Network Modeling} (RNM) which models "residual interactions" (Equation (\ref{eq_4a.1.1}) but with Equation (\ref{eq_3a}) for $\bm{\Theta}$), which allows for the estimation of a factor structure, while being able to model violations of local independence, but still have some structure on the error-correlations in the form of the "residual network". \paragraph{interim summary} We can roughly summarize by saying that "network models" isolate variance that is unique to variable pairs, while latent variable models focuses on variance that is shared across all variables.
+We can roughly summarize by saying that "network models" isolate variance that is unique to variable pairs, while latent variable models focuses on variance that is shared across all variables.
 But they are closely related in that they both model a constrained covariance structure.